Grey hypocolius

 The grey hypocolius or simply hypocolius (Hypocolius ampelinus) is a small passerine bird species.
 It is the sole member of the genus Hypocolius and it is placed in a family of its own, the Hypocoliidae.
 This slender and long tailed bird is found in the dry semi-desert region of northern Africa, Arabia, Afghanistan, Pakistan, and western India.
-They fly in flocks and forage mainly on fruits, migrating south in winter.
-During migration they are often found feeding on the fruits of Salvadora persica.
+They fly in flocks and forage mainly on fruit but also some insects, migrating south in winter.
+During migration they are often found feeding on the fruit of Salvadora persica.

 Description

 The grey hypocolius is a slim bird with a long tail, slight crest and thick, short hook-tipped bill.
 Its shape and soft, satiny plumage resembles that of the waxwing.
 Birds are mainly a uniform grey or brownish-grey colour, with males having a black triangular mask around the eyes.
 They have white-tipped black primary wing feathers and a black terminal band on the tail.
 Adults are about 19–21 cm in length.

 The head feathers are raised when the bird is excited.
 They fly in a straight non-undulating style and when hopping in shrubbery, can appear like a babbler.
 The tarsus is short and sturdy with coarse scales.
 There are rictal bristles visible at the base of the bill and the nostrils are exposed, small and oval.